NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Mask of Uncanny Breath.md

 * * *

 **Effect** The mask contorts and inhales, sucking breath from your target's lungs.
-The target falls [[Conditions/Unconscious|Unconscious]] but doesn't fall [[Conditions/Prone|Prone]] or drop what it's holding.
+The target falls [[Unconscious|Unconscious]] but doesn't fall [[Prone|Prone]] or drop what it's holding.
 It wakes up at the end of your turn if it hasn't been woken up already.

 * * *